michael-freling/michael-freling.github.io/content/docs/blender.md

 ---
 - In order to set real-world size, enable **Viewport Overlays > Measurement > Edge length** during "Edit mode" and show the size of meshes.
   See [this StackExchange answer](https://blender.stackexchange.com/questions/164091/real-world-scale-size) for more details.

-Model example
----

-### Door

-There are a few things to consider before modeling a door
-1. The aspect ratio: According to [this article](https://interiordesignassist.wordpress.com/2019/02/25/door-proportions/), most of doors have either of following aspect ratios:
-    - Two squares: `1:2`
-    - Golden proportion: `1:1.61`
-1. Swing direction: A door is designed differently if it's for a right hand or left hand as well as it is opened to an inward or outward direction.
-See [this article](https://ezhangdoor.com/how-to-determine-door-swing-direction/#:~:text=To%20determine%20the%20door%20swing%20while%20replacing%20an%20existing%20door,the%20door%20is%20left%20handed.) for each case.

-#### Handle
-See [this video](https://youtu.be/x0of3b6KGRE) for modeling a handle.

-#### Board
-See [this article](https://thilakanathanstudios.com/2014/10/beginner-tutorial-how-to-create-and-setup-a-door-for-animation-in-blender/) for each step.

 Materials